 Frustrated By Snoring?
-Proven Dental Appliance Ends Snoring
+Tested Dental Device Stops Snoring

-Snoring impacts 30 percent of individuals in the United States, while second-hand snoring–being kept awake as well as having your sleep disturbed by a loud snoring partner–impacts approximately 73 percent of individuals who sleep at night with somebody that snores.
+Snoring impacts thirty percent of men and women in the United States, while second-hand snoring–being kept awake or even having your own rest disturbed by a snoring partner–impacts about seventy three percent of individuals who sleep with somebody who snores.

 So you snore?
-You’re asleep so you don’t notice it. and aren’t aware of any problems.
-Well, studies of snorers have shown that you are causing harm to your body and brain when you snore the whole night through.
-You fight the whole night just to get enough oxygen to your brain to keep it alive.
-That doesn’t sound like a peaceful night’s sleep.
+You’re asleep so you don’t notice it. and can’t understand what could be wrong.
+However, sleep studies have shown that you are causing harm to your brain and body when you spend hours every night snoring away.
+Your entire night is spent trying to get enough oxygen to keep you alive.
+That doesn’t sound like restful sleep.
 That sounds like a nightmare.

 *** The following video may be too disturbing for some viewers